pipeweaver/pipeweaver/README.md

 Also note, that until I'm doing 'formal' releases changes to code may reset your settings.
 You have been warned!
 ****

-PipeWeaver is an attempt to bring a simple way to manage complex audio setups, it allows creation of virtual audio sources, as well as attaching physical audio sources, then route them through to physical and virtual audio targets.
+PipeWeaver is an attempt to bring a simple way to manage complex streaming audio setups, it allows creation of virtual audio sources, attaching physical audio sources, managing volumes (including matrix mixing), 'complex' mute arrangements, and finally routing to physical and virtual outputs.

 This readme is a work in progress, so details are a little on the slim side at the moment!